 This general trend in flowering plants also applies to orchids.
 It is only after these initial works by Sprengel that we find the first record of any orchid flower being artificially pollinated.
 German botanist J.K.
-Wachter [35] who published his results on the hand pollination of Platanthera bifolia (L.) Rich, probably carried out in the year 1798 [36].
-The feat was repeated by Salisbury [37], who asserts that he has also been successful in artificially fertilizing several orchid species by applying the pollen masses directly to the stigma.
-Curiously, between the end of the 1700s and up to the first quarter of the 1800s, researchers were still actively debating whether the direct application of pollen to the stigma was in fact necessary for orchids to become fertilized.
-Given the peculiar structure of flowers, certain botanists considered it too difficult for pollen to reach the stigma externally, and therefore unlikely that this would be required for fertilization to occur all.
+Wachter [35] published his results on the hand pollination of Platanthera bifolia (L.) Rich, probably carried out in the year 1798 [36].
+The feat was repeated by Salisbury [37], who asserted that he had also been successful in artificially fertilizing several orchid species by applying the pollen masses directly to the stigma.
+Curiously, between the end of the 1700s and the first quarter of the 1800s, researchers were still actively debating whether the direct application of pollen to the stigma was, in fact, necessary for orchids to become fertilized.
+Given the peculiar structure of flowers, certain botanists considered it too difficult for pollen to reach the stigma externally and, therefore, unlikely that this would be required for fertilization to occur at all.
 Linnaeus himself wondered if orchid pollen could be transferred internally to the ovarium without requiring any external intervention or displacement, a view that was shared by several other authors.
-The matter wasn’t settled until Robert Brown read a thorough review of the mode of fecundation of orchid flowers in November of 1831 before the Linnean Society of London.
-In his essay, Brown [38] described the function of the different organs that compose the orchid flower and offered a clear explanation on how orchid flowers become fertilized.
+The matter was not settled until Robert Brown read a thorough review of the mode of fecundation of orchid flowers in November of 1831 before the Linnean Society of London.
+In his essay, Brown [38] described the function of the different organs that compose the orchid flower and offered a clear explanation of how orchid flowers become fertilized.

-Key observations on the reproduction of orchids were offered also by Brongniart [39], who first read the work Observations sur le mode de fécondation des Orchidées et des Cistinées before the Royal Academy of Science of Paris on the 4th July 1831.
-Adolphe Brongniart was one of the botany professors of Charles Morren while studying in Paris [40], and they corresponded on the fertilization of Vanilla as we will address further below [41].
+Key observations on the reproduction of orchids were offered also by Brongniart [39], who first read the work Observations sur le mode de fécondation des Orchidées et des Cistinées before the Royal Academy of Science of Paris on the 4th of July 1831.
+Adolphe Brongniart was one of the botany professors of Charles Morren while studying in Paris [40], and they corresponded on the fertilization of Vanilla, as we will address further below [41].

 4. The Vine That Conquered the World